 History, tourist information, and nearby accommodation

 A later resident was an upholsterer named Israel Lewis, who was fined for building a dung stall in the gardens.
-The house was called Lewis House fore many years.
+The house was called Lewis House for many years.
 From 1858-1881 Burgh House was used by the Royal East Middlesex Militia as a headquarters building and officer's mess.
-Afte the Militia left the house became a residence once again.
+After the Militia left, the house became a residence once again.

 One of the later residents was Dr George Williamson, who called upon famed garden designer Gertrude Jekyll to create a new garden.
-Unfortunately only the terrace remains of Jekyll's original design.
+Unfortunately, only the terrace remains of Jekyll's original design.
 Still later, author Rudyard Kipling's daughter Elsie lived here with her husband, Captain George Bainbridge.
-Another resident was Thomas Grylis, a stained glass designer who created the window above Poet's Corner in Westminster Abbey.
+Another resident was Thomas Grylls, a stained glass designer who created the window above Poet's Corner in Westminster Abbey.

 The house fell empty from 1937 until it was purchased by Hampstead Borough Council.
-It was briefly a community centre, then in 1979 it reopened as an historic house and museum.
+It was briefly a community centre, then in 1979 it reopened as a historic house and museum.

-Galleries showcase temporary displays of art and local history, and the museum sponsors an ongoing programe of concerts and exhibitions.
+On a happier note, museum galleries showcase temporary displays of art and local history, and the museum sponsors an ongoing programme of concerts and exhibitions.
 There is a cafe - and they'll even pack a picnic for you to carry over to nearby Hampstead Heath!

 The nearest tube station is Hampstead, just a few minutes walk away.
 The museum is set in a truly fascinating area of Hampstead, surrounding by interesting historic buildings.
-A five minute walk west brings you to the National Trust's Fenton House, while to the east are Keat's House Museum and another Trust property at 2 Willow Road.
+A five-minute walk west brings you to the National Trust's Fenton House, while to the east are Keat's House Museum and another National Trust property at 2 Willow Road.